w3c/wai-easy-checks/content/skip-link.md

 ### What to look for

-Occasionally the skip navigation link is not the first link on a page.
-However the checking tool we have provided here only checks the first link for skipping down the current page.
+Sometimes the skip link is not the first link on a page.
+The checking tool provided here only checks the first link that skips down the current page.
+This may not be an actual skip link.
+This means there is a problem with the skip link.

 The wording of the link doesn't matter too much as long as the purpose is clear.
 Common wording includes: